Bridging Wellness & Fandom

 AFH's convention booth

-At WonderCon, we caught the attention of several Geek Therapists, mental health clinicians who use fandom (like anime and video games) to make therapy more relatable for their clients.
-We partnered with 5 to ground our app in clinical best practices.
+Partnered with 5 Geek Therapists, mental health clinicians who use fandom (like anime) to make therapy more relatable for their clients

 Here's how expert insights and fan feedback helped shape what came next...